danielMut02/recipe-omelette/README.md

 ### Continued development

-In current projects I want to target Grid properties to continue enhancing mi responsiveness abilities.
+In current projects I want to target Grid properties to continue enhancing my responsiveness abilities.
 Also, is my goal to develop projects including JavaScript, in order to make my websites more interactive.
 Later on, I will dive into JS frameworks and libraries such as ReactJS.

 ### Useful resources